Guide to BIA-ALCL and Breast Implant Risks

-In Australia, there have been some rare cases of BIA-ALCL in recent news stories.
+In Australia, there have been some rare cases of BIA-ALCL in the news.
 The condition of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) is still being investigated through scientific research and medical device monitoring.

-Data suggests that early diagnosis of BIA-ALCL and targeted medical treatments can be effective in treating this condition.
+Although some women have died from BIA-ALCL, data suggests that EARLY diagnosis and targeted medical treatments can be very effective in treating this condition. (see Below)

 - Effective treatments are available and show success for early-diagnosed cases

 - Symptoms that might indicate BIA-ALCL are swelling, pain and/or lumps in the breast area or nearby lymph nodes

 - Implant sensitivity or inflammation may occur for some women, which may lead some women to choose to remove their implants

 - Research into BIA-ALCL risks and occurrence rates CONTINUES

 - DATA is incomplete, and thousands of women have breast implants that are well-tolerated

 - Studies are ongoing – REGISTRY data collection is encouraged